How to Plan an Event: 10 Step Event Planning Guide

-This person or team makes the right people aware of the event, create offers and timing strategy to boost registration, oversee branding, communicate with registrants, coordinate social media amplification and media relations, and send and measure follow-up materials.
+This person or team makes the right people aware of the event, creates offers and timing strategy to boost registration, oversees branding, communicates with registrants, coordinates social media amplification and media relations, and sends and measures follow-up materials.
 Oh, and they’re just nuts for measurable performance.

 This team makes sure a guest has everything he needs to get the most out of the event, from maps, schedules, speaker info, and how to network.
 They build out and update the mobile event app.

 These folks own registration setup, work with a software provider, produce and manage badges, generate reports, and make sure the registration process (pre-event and during the event) is running smoothly.

 This team member works to map out booth spaces, sell sponsorship opportunities, maintain relationships with sponsors, and explore community organization relationships.
 They have killer timing and great people skills.

 With a team in place, you’re ready to create an event project plan.
 A project plan is more than just a to-do list.
 It’s a detailed breakdown of every single action item that identifies owners, dependencies, due dates, and completion status.
 You should be able to justify every action item by mapping it to your top-level event goals.

 Event management tools